shwetanshu07/Leetcode/README.md

 # Leetcode
-Leetcode Questions
-Conatins solution of questions from leetcode
+Contains solution of questions from leetcode